In this digital age, we seem to be turning to our mobile phones, tablets and desktops for everything.

 Available on iOS – $3.99 / £2.99

 Need a personal assistant?
 This smart app fits the role perfectly!
-24me keeps your calendar, personal accounts, notes and lists organised in one place, and even reminds you about birthdays and lets you send gifts to family and friends.
+24me keeps your calendar, personal accounts, notes and lists organized in one place, and even reminds you about birthdays and lets you send gifts to family and friends.
 It will even let you know when you need to leave for a meeting based on the current traffic situation, as well as pay bills!

-This user-friendly app is ideal for creating a number of different lists to share with colleagues.
+This user-friendly app is ideal for creating a number of different tasks to share with colleagues.
 It’s accessible across all devices, making projects seamless and keeping everyone in sync.
 Added bonus?
 You can even view comments on a task which cuts out pointless phone calls.

 4. Remember the Milk

 This task management app integrates with Gmail, Google Calendar, Outlook and Evernote to make sure you’ll never forget anything on your list ever again.
-You can also tag your lists by colour or subtasks to make you feel like the organisational king/queen that you are!
+You can also tag your lists by colour or subtasks to make you feel like the organizational king/queen that you are!

 This nifty tool allows you to create notes both online and offline, wherever you are – whether you’re at your desk, on the train or in the supermarket.
-Once you’ve organised your list, you can sync it via the cloud to access it anywhere at any time.
+Once you’ve organized your list, you can sync it via the cloud to access it anywhere at any time.